YarinPerez/Convolution/docs/tasks.md

 ## 1. Project Setup
 - [ ] Choose and install necessary libraries for numerical computation (e.g., NumPy) and plotting (e.g., Matplotlib or Plotly).
+- [ ] Configure uv Virtual Environment

 ## 2. Signal Generation
 - [ ] Implement a function to generate the sine wave signal based on the specified parameters (10 cycles, 200 samples per cycle).
 - [ ] Write unit tests to verify the correctness of the signal generation.

-## 3. User Interface (UI)
+## 3. Input Handling
-- [ ] Create a basic UI to display the generated signal.
-- [ ] Implement the functionality for the user to select a segment of the signal.
+- [ ] Implement functionality to parse the start and end points (in radians) provided as command-line arguments to define the pattern segment.
-- [ ] Ensure the selection mechanism snaps to the discrete sample points of the signal.

 ## 4. Convolution
 - [ ] Implement the convolution operation between the signal and the selected segment (kernel).